Mercedes-Benz and L’Oreal join firms severing ties over Ukraine war - see full list

 Additional sanctions against Russia’s central bank have prohibited Americans from doing any business with the institution as well as freezing its assets within the US.

-The country also blocked export on Russian technology, including “semiconductors, telecommunication, encryption security, lasers, sensors, navigation, avionics and maritime technologies”, the White House said in a statement.
+The country also blocked the import of Russian technology, including “semiconductors, telecommunication, encryption security, lasers, sensors, navigation, avionics and maritime technologies”, the White House said in a statement.

-America cut off the state-owned Russian Direct Investment Fund, which was seen as a piggy-bank for Mr Putin and his inner circle.
+Like the UK, America cut off the state-owned Russian Direct Investment Fund, which was seen as a piggy bank for Mr Putin and his inner circle.

-Joe Biden’s administration ordered new sanctions blocking Russian business oligarchs.
-They include Mr Putin’s press secretary, Dmitry Peskov, and Mr Usmanov.
+Joe Biden’s administration has ordered further sanctions blocking Russian oligarchs.
+They include Mr Putin’s press secretary, Dmitry Peskov, and the aforementioned Mr Usmanov.

 The US State Department also announced it was imposing visa bans on 19 Russian oligarchs and dozens of their family members and close associates.